 Speech delays and deficits are a hot topic in early childhood these days.
 Parents and educators may have different perspectives, but many of their questions are the same: Is my child’s speech development where it’s supposed to be?
 How do they compare to their peers?
 What should I watch for when it comes to speech delays?
-These are all burning questions, but I’m here to give you the 411 and help you feel more confident that you’re doing everything to help your children find their voice, whether you’re a parent or an educator.
+These are all burning questions, but I’m here to give you the 411 and help you feel more confident that you’re doing everything to help your children find their voice and promote resilience in early years, whether you’re a parent or an educator.

 Children develop at different rates

 Here’s the number one thing to remember: every child is different!

 That means every child will develop at different speeds and in different ways.
 This is why cognitive development of preschoolers are framed as ranges of time rather than specific ages.
 Some children reach milestones relatively early and some reach milestones a little later.
 Speech and language are the same.

 Whether your children reach their milestones in speech earlier or later than others, try to avoid jumping to conclusions.
 You can always talk with your child’s pediatrician about when to expect certain language and communication milestones and when to be concerned.
 You can also check the CDC’s website for Developmental Milestones.
 Here‘s a helpful PDF of the CDC’s Milestone Checklist.
 Perfect for the side of your fridge!

 It’s easy to get stuck comparing one child to another, but it’s important to remember that window of time in which typical development occurs.
 Consider your gut feeling as a parent.
 If you feel as though you have concerns about a possible delay, reach out to your child’s pediatrician or an Early Intervention team.
 Try not to compare your child to anyone but themselves and always remember, you know your child best.